José María de Torrijos y Uriarte: The liberal triennium (1820–1823)

 When in May 1823 the invasion of the Hundred Thousand Sons of Saint Louis sent by the Holy Alliance to restore the absolute power of the King Ferdinand VII, acted under the orders of general Ballesteros.
 But this, so that Torrijos did not bother him in his intended maneuver of not offering any resistance to the enemy, sent it destined for Cartagena to the control of the VIII military District.
 There he defended the plaza along with Francisco Valdés and Juan López Pinto until a month after the government and the Cortes had capitulated before the Duke of Angoulême in September Of 1823 after the fall of the fort Trocadero of Cadiz, which ended up giving the name to a celebrated square of Paris.
-Thus Torrijos in Cartagena, along with Espoz and Mina in Barcelona, were the last military that resisted.
+Thus Torrijos in Cartagena, along with Espoz y Mina in Barcelona, were the last military that resisted.
 In the act of surrender to the French troops signed on November 3, 1823-it had been a month since Ferdinand VII had restored absolutism-Torrijos got the officers who went into exile to collect their salaries in the emigration, according to their condition of Refugees, not political prisoners.
 "It surrendered with all the honors: the arms were seized, but no one was shot, neither were prisoners nor reprisals.
 In the few days, on November 7, 1823, Rafael del Riego was Executed on the Plaza de la Cebada in Madrid, was the sad symbol of the defeat of the liberals at the hands of the Holy Alliance, and on November 18 Torrijos and his wife embarked for Marseilles, where they arrived on 1 December.
 Thus began an exile that would irreversibly change their lives."